 - A teacher may start a lesson and return to it at any time.
 A lesson does not need to be completed in one sitting!

 - Each module is designed to take approximately a planning period to complete.
-While a teacher does not have to answer every question or every section, the more a teacher completes, the more she will understand and begin to internalize what to look and plan for in aligned lessons.
+While a teacher does not have to answer every question or every section, the more a teacher completes, the more her or she will understand and begin to internalize what to look and plan for in aligned lessons.

 - Each prompt in the tool has a “Need help?” link beneath it that leads to support and resources specific to that section and question.